mm80843/T3.5/docs/RiskMitigation/PBN__Mitigation_1652.md

 # __Interoperable biomedical ontology__

+## Property: has_MitigationSource

+* [The COVID-19 epidemiology and monitoring ontology](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_259.md)

+## Risks possibly mitigated by this Mitigation

 ## Property: has_MitigationPrinciple

 Enable data sharing and formal reasoning for biomedical data and research

-## Property: has_MitigationSource

-* [The COVID-19 epidemiology and monitoring ontology](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_259.md)

 ## This Mitigation is enabled by the following technologies